16032022/DeepLearningAI_Code_Agents_HuggingFace_smolagents/README.md

 </p>

 Welcome to the Code Agents HuggingFace Smolagents repository!
-This repository contains reviewed and personalized code examples inspired by the short course [Building Code Agents with Hugging Face smolagents](https://www.deeplearning.ai/short-courses/building-code-agents-with-hugging-face-smolagents/) offered on the [DeepLearning.AI](https://www.deeplearning.ai/courses/) platform:
+This repository contains reviewed and personalized code examples inspired by the short course [Building Code Agents with Hugging Face smolagents](https://www.deeplearning.ai/short-courses/building-code-agents-with-hugging-face-smolagents/) offered on the [DeepLearning.AI](https://www.deeplearning.ai/courses/) platform,  focused on building code agents—large language model (LLM)-driven systems that generate and execute code to perform tasks.
+These agents offer a more streamlined and effective alternative to traditional tool-based systems.
+The examples emphasize secure implementation using Hugging Face’s smolagents framework, with particular attention to sandboxing techniques and safe code execution.

-**Building Code Agents with Hugging Face smolagents**
-This course introduces code agents—LLM-driven systems that write executable code to complete tasks—as a more efficient alternative to traditional tool-calling agents.
-Learners will build secure code agents using Hugging Face’s smolagents framework, exploring sandboxing and safe execution methods.
-The course covers how to design and evaluate both single and multi-agent systems for complex workflows like web browsing and data extraction.
-By the end, participants will understand when to use code agents, how to optimize their performance, and how to safely deploy them in production.

-The course content is organized into the following hands-on modules, included in the accompanying notebook:
+The repository content is organized into the following hands-on modules, included in the accompanying notebook:
  - _Introduction to Code Agents_ 🚀
  - _Secure Code Execution_ 🔐
  - _Monitoring and Evaluating Your Agent_ 📊